Samut Songkhram province: Rail

-Samut Songkhram's main station, Maeklong, is on the Maeklong Railway.
+Samut Songkhram's main station, Maeklong railway station, is on the Maeklong Railway.
 The railway is known for its route through the Maeklong Railway Market, nicknamed (ตลาดร่มหุบ; RTGS: talat rom hup), meaning the 'umbrella pulldown market'.
 It is one of the largest seafood markets in Thailand, and is centred on the Maeklong Railway's track.
 Whenever a train approaches, the awnings and shop fronts are moved back from the rails, to be replaced once the train has passed.

 Road

 Rama II Road is a main road of Samut Songkhram, it is a road that leads to south as well as Petchkasem Road, starting from Bangkok's Thonburi side.
 Its named in honour to King Rama II.
 Samut Songkhram is about 63 km (39 mi) from Bangkok by this road.

 The famous floating market, Talat Nam Amphawa can be reached by this road.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.